Darkyenus/ResourcePacker/README.md

 ```
 1. Now you can run `sbt packResources`.
 That will pack contents of folder `resources` to `assets` in project's root directory.

-_Note: A tiny window will be displayed during packing, that is normal, packer needs it for GL context, it will hopefully be gone in future releases._
+_Note: UI icon may appear during packing, that is normal, packer needs it for GL context._

-_Another note: Jitpack builds it using Scala 2.10 - default for sbt build scripts - and does not support cross compiling.
-If you use different Scala version for your sbt, you will probably have to cross compile it yourself._
+## Tips ##
+- Use `PreferSymlinks` setting during development for faster packing or to eliminate the need to repack when editing
+	files that don't need packing, such as shaders.